blueheavan/3D-Organoid-Analysis/README.md

 ## 📌 What This Series Covers

+- **3D Segmentation & Feature Extraction**
+  Learn to segment cells and nuclei in 3D organoid datasets.

 - **Exploratory Data Analysis & Quality Assessment**
   Learn to explore and clean complex 3D organoid datasets.